Dino Ranch: Reception

 Dino Ranch is being adapted into a stage show by Fierylight and Terrapin Station Entertainment.

 The series was one of the finalists for the audience-voted Shaw Rocket Fund Kids Choice Award, and Best Pre-School Program or Series at the 9th Canadian Screen Awards in 2021.
-Dino Ranch's first season was also nominated at the Rockie Awards of the Banff World Media Festival in the Preschool Animation category.
+Dino Ranchs first season was also nominated at the Rockie Awards of the Banff World Media Festival in the Preschool Animation category.

-Dino Ranch was featured in Entertainment Weekly in April, 2022, under "EW-approved streams for kids."
+Dino Ranch was featured in Entertainment Weekly in April 2022, under "EW-approved streams for kids."